Azure/fleet/docs/concepts/SafeRollout/README.md

 ## In place update policy

-We always try to do in-place update if there is no change in the selected clusters.
+We always try to do in-place update by respecting the rollout strategy if there is no change in the placement.
 This is to avoid unnecessary interrupts to the running workloads when there is only resource changes.
 For example, if you only change the tag of the deployment in the namespace you want to place, we will do an in-place update on the deployments already placed on the targeted cluster instead of moving the existing deployments to other clusters even if the labels or properties of the